MarH19/small-code-with-large-binaries/readme.md

 **Before starting any run** ensure that you only enable the test funcitons you want to run.
 If you decide to use all of them you will have to wait multiple hours. **Results are only saved at the end of each test!**

 Make sure to install all required dependencies, as well as running `export CSMITH_H_PATH=/home/csmith/build/include`, adapting the location based on your machine.
-To select what test functions to run open `reduction_functions.py` and comment in the tests you want to perform in the `test_function_dict` dictionary.
+1. Select what test functions to run by editing `reduction_functions.py`.
+Comment in the tests you want to perform in the `test_function_dict` dictionary.
-Start the reduction process by running `python project/inital_reducer.py`.
+2. Start the reduction process by running `python project/inital_reducer.py`

+**Flags**
+You can use the following flags when performing reductions:
+- `python project/inital_reducer.py -f filename.c` This allows you to pass a file as input to the reduction algorithm, instead of generating code with creduce
+- `python project/inital_reducer.py -t` Trace option, saves a snapshots-test#/resport.csv file which contains the ratio reached at each reduction step.
+It also saves the reduced code every 5 minutes n the same folder.

 ### Helper functions
 To get the AST for any of the generated .c code  run `python ast_parser -f filepath/filename.c`